jorgegalarza1/Portfolio_Projects/SQL/3_Joining_Data_in_SQL.md

 FROM states
 GROUP BY continent;

-Now, ho do we filter for only continents with monarchs ?
+Now, how do we filter for only continents with monarchs ?

 SELECT DISTINCT monarchs.continent, sub.most_recent
 FROM monarchs,